-The movement of the Chariot conceals yet another mystery (arcana) of great significance.
-The Chariot is reminiscent of the Greek Chariot of the Sun, Helios, as the 4 horses of the Sun pulled the Chariot of the Sun across the sky.
-This is significant as a representation, since the Chariot moves between the Light, centered in the 6th Sephiroth- Tiphareth (Beauty) and the Supreme Darkness of the Limitless Light (Dark Energy) at the hidden side of Kether (Crown).
+The movement of the Chariot conceals a mystery (arcana) of great significance.
+The Chariot is reminiscent of the Greek Chariot of the Sun, Helios, as the four horses of the Sun pulled the Chariot of the Sun across the sky.
+This is significant as a representation, since the Chariot moves between the Light, centered in Tiphareth (Beauty) and the Supreme Darkness of the Limitless Light (Dark Energy) at the hidden side of Kether (Crown).
 Yet, there is even a more complex meaning suggested here, as the Sun is guided by the Moon!
-And in both Egyptian and Greek Mythology and even on the Qabalistic Tree of Life, the sun is subordinate to the moon.
+And in both Greek Mythology and the Qabalistic Tree of Life, the sun is subordinate to the moon.
 Since the Chariot is of the sign of Cancer, that is ruled by the Moon (and in which Jupiter is exalted), the Charioteer follows this philosophy of subordination to the Great Mother.
-The cardinal Path of the Moon, leads from Tiphareth (Beauty-Solar Logos) to Kether (Crown) is the Path of the Priestess.
-Water -Pure Intuitional Consciousness takes precedence here and is represented by the Moon.
+The cardinal Path of the Moon, leads from Tiphareth (Beauty-Solar Logos) to Kether (Crown) is the Path of the High Priestess.
+Water (Pure Consciousness) takes precedence here and is represented by the Moon.

-This is a Higher Path/Initiation card, of the Holy Guardian Angel and hence full of occult/hidden meanings, and requires much skrying, meditation, and arcane study, so this author recommends that you devote more time to this card than a brief lesson.
+Therefore, this is a Higher Path card, and requires much skrying, meditation, and arcane study, so I recommend that you devote more time to this card than a brief lesson.
 At least, get the books I have recommended in this treatise and read them liberally!
 What is also noted here, is that the Male-Female relationship, is represented backwards here in our reflected world.
 The Male Force of the Universe is Subservient to the Female Force in order for Force to become Form.
-Idea is subservient to Understanding, for Life to progress as in-form-action.
-There is much to consider here, if one wishes to "Know thyself!"
+Idea is subservient to Understanding, for Life to progress.
+There is much to consider here, if one wishes to "Know thyself!" ·

 - It is a time of clearing out the past, moving beyond and beginning with new energy while taking responsibility for one's present condition.